 All Access DNA

-What is DNA anyway?
-Should I consider genetic testing?
-Can my genes tell my future?
-All Access DNA honestly answers the questions you have about genetics, healthcare, and popular issues in precision medicine as it relates to our daily lives.
-We may even veer into territory that is no longer science fiction but science reality.
-Host Kate Wilson utilizes her genetic expertise and experience to interview leaders and specialists in genomic medicine and research.
+Want to know more about your DNA?
+Curious about how your genes impact your health?
+All Access DNA honestly answers the questions you have about genetics, healthcare, and popular issues in genomic medicine.
+Host Kate Wilson utilizes her genetic expertise and experience to interview leaders and specialists in genomic health and research.
+Join us as we bring you understandable, scientific information about genetics!

 Episodes